-Since the brand knows how these sellers get their inventory, stopping them would seem easy; just cut off the product pipeline.
+Since the brand knows how these sellers get their inventory and are not selling counterfeit products, stopping them would seem easy; just cut off the product pipeline.
 Unfortunately, today’s retailers have the greatest access to goods than at any other time in history.
 So, even if the brand or their distributors refuse to sell to them, they can just get it somewhere else.
 Here are just a few ways:

 “Unauthorized (Unknown)” Sellers

 These are the most dangerous types of unauthorized sellers.
 Brands have absolutely no idea how these stores get inventory.
 They use intentionally unrecognizable store names and bogus addresses.
 Many Unauthorized (Unknown) Sellers may actually be known entities but they’ve intentionally hidden their identities.
 Others may be counterfeiters.